cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Shadow DOM form components also do not have access to the standard [Constraint Validation API](https://developer.mozilla.org/en-US/docs/Web/HTML/Constraint_validation) for validating form values.

-However, a new Web Component standard interface called `ElementInternals` seamlessly integrates a shadow DOM created form elements into the enclosing form.
+However, a new Web Component standard interface called `ElementInternals` seamlessly integrates a shadow DOM created form elements into the enclosing external form.
 All modern browsers support this standard.

 This interface requires the custom element to have a static `formAssociated` property with a value of `true`.
 An additional lifecycle method is then available `formAssociatedCallback(form)` which allows you to get form state at that time.